-A research librarian searched the Cochrane Central Register of Controlled Trials and Cochrane Database of Systematic Reviews and Ovid EMBASE and MEDLINE (January 1, 2013 to July 21, 2018) for relevant English-language studies, systematic reviews, and meta-analyses.
+A research librarian searched the Cochrane Central Register of Controlled Trials and Cochrane Database of Systematic Reviews and Ovid EMBASE and MEDLINE (January 1, 2013 to February 1, 2019) for relevant English-language studies, systematic reviews, and meta-analyses.
 Search strategies are available in Appendix A1.
-Investigators reviewed reference lists of relevant articles.
+Studies published before 2013 were identified from prior systematic reviews for the USPSTF.
+Investigators manually reviewed reference lists of relevant articles.